 I was recruited for Nutrition Expo 2014.
 I became the head of Nutrition Skill Training, which will be held in October 2014.
 I recruited five staff, and we did our first meeting on April 24th, 2014.
 The theme was “4 Pilar Gizi Seimbang: Investasi Kemajuan Bangsa” (Four Aspects of Balanced Nutrition, an Investment to Develop the Nation).
-I needed to respond for one aspect, “Managing Weight with Balance Nutrition and Physical Activities”.
-The purpose of this aspect was to train people how to manage intake, output, and follow-up their weight to get the ideal weight.
+I needed to respond to one aspect, “Managing Weight with Balance Nutrition and Physical Activities”.
+The purpose of this aspect was to train people on how to manage intake, output, and follow up their weight to get the ideal weight.

 I want to say thank you to Heliconia Foundation for supporting my education, so I can be as I am today.

 Kind regards, Veronica

 I went to Pocari Sweat Industry in Sukabumi on January 3rd, 2012 with The Organization of Nutrition for a Company Visit.
 We learned about the history, process, and product of Pocari Sweat.
 We saw the lab and the process of making the product.
 Nutritionists usually work in Food Quality Control, I learned many things by visiting this company.
 I was really happy.

 In the Organization of Nutrition, I was chosen to be in Social Concern Department.
 We made some plans for the next programs.
 We also went camping to build togetherness.
 I was very grateful by joining this organization.
 I learned how to arrange the meeting, think creatively and critically, socialize with others, build a network, make the social event, and also be careful and respectful to each other.